prefix-dev/pixi/docs/features/pytorch.md

     --8<-- "docs/source_files/pyproject_tomls/pytorch-pypi.toml:minimal"
     ```

-In the PyPI world there is no such thing as `system-requirements` so you will have to specify this logic yourself.
-Otherwise, like in the previous example it will always install the cuda version.
 You can tell pixi to use multiple environment for the multiple versions of PyTorch, either `cpu` or `gpu`.

 === "`pixi.toml`"